ramimasri/ramimasri.github.io/README.md

 - [Simula Summer School in Computational Physiology](https://www.simula.no/education/courses/simula-summer-school-computational-physiology), Simula, July-August 2021

 ## Research Intersets
--  Mathematical modeling and computation with applications to the life sciences
+-  **Mathematical modeling** with applications to the life sciences
--  Numerical analysis of discontinuous Galerkin methods applied to the incompressible Navier-Stokes equations, Cahn–Hilliard–Navier–Stokes system, and elliptic problems with a Dirac line source
+-  **Numerical analysis of discontinuous Galerkin methods** applied to the incompressible Navier-Stokes equations, Cahn–Hilliard–Navier–Stokes system, and elliptic problems with a Dirac line source

 ## Publications and Preprints
 -  [A discontinuous Galerkin pressure correction scheme for the incompressible Navier-Stokes equations: stability and convergence](https://arxiv.org/abs/2109.10999)